 It is critical for employees to understand and be aware of COVID-19 symptoms.

 If an employee experiences symptoms of COVID-19 (without a separate known cause, e.g., asthma, allergies, etc.), that employee should not come to campus.
-Similarly, if an employee has been notified of exposure to someone who has been diagnosed with COVID-19 within the last 14 days, that employee must stay home.
+Similarly, if an employee has experienced a close contact, the employee should follow the protocol for close contact.
 In addition, if an employee develops symptoms while on campus, the employee should separate from others and leave campus in a manner that reduces any contact with others.
 It is imperative for employees to communicate with their supervisors in situations like these.

 Daily symptom self-check